MichaelABryant/heart-disease-prediction/README.md

 ### Model Performance

-For this application it's important to minimize false negatives (i.e., people who have heart disease but were predicted not to).
+For this application it's important to minimize false negatives (i.e., people who have heart disease but were predicted not to), but also be better than just random guessing that everyone has heart disease.
 For this reason, the most important metrics were recall and accuracy, but I also looked at AUC (ROC).
 The best model was:
 <br/><br/>
 **LogisticRegression**
 * Recall/Sensitivity: 0.90